 - Brownfields: Support legislation that facilitates the redevelopment of vacated industrial sites through measures such as recapitalizing the state Brownfields Redevelopment Fund, creating property tax incentives, and creating state tax credits. - Cross Laminated Timber: Support efforts to develop the Cross Laminated Timber (CLT) industry in Clackamas County, in coordination with partners in the Pacific Northwest Manufacturing Partnership (PNMP).
 Clackamas County is well positioned to lead the emergence of the mass timber and CLT industry by addressing the supply chain needed to boost Oregon's productivity.
-CLT has the potential to create 6,100 direct jobs and 17,300 indirect jobs in Oregon over the next 15 years, while supporting efforts to address climate change through the sequestration of carbon. - Economic Development Funding: Support continued state funding to counties for economic development programs. - Employment Lands: Support legislation to increase the supply of available employment land ready for development.
-Support state financing and incentives to assist local governments in constructing infrastructure and preparing shovel-ready sites. - Enterprise Zones: Support the creation of additional Enterprise Zones in Oregon. - Film & Media Production: Support legislation that provides state incentives to help recruit film and media projects to Oregon and keep current projects in the state.
+CLT has the potential to create 6,100 direct jobs and 17,300 indirect jobs in Oregon over the next 15 years, while supporting efforts to address climate change through the sequestration of carbon. - Economic Development Funding: Support continued state funding to counties for economic development programs.

-- Willamette Falls Legacy Project: Support efforts to aid in the redevelopment of the 23-acre former Blue Heron paper mill site adjacent to Willamette Falls in Oregon City.
+- Enterprise Zones: Support the creation of additional Enterprise Zones in Oregon.
+Oppose measures that would mandate prevailing wage requirements on private industries within Enterprise Zones. - Film & Media Production: Support legislation that provides state incentives to help recruit film and media projects to Oregon and keep current projects in the state. - Industrial Lands: Support legislation to increase the supply of available land ready for industrial development.
+Support state financing and incentives to assist local governments in constructing infrastructure and preparing shovel-ready industrial sites. - Willamette Falls Legacy Project: Support efforts to aid in the redevelopment of the 23-acre former Blue Heron paper mill site adjacent to Willamette Falls in Oregon City.
 Clackamas County has been working in partnership with Oregon City, Metro, and the State of Oregon to explore the feasibility of redeveloping the site, which presents significant structural and environmental challenges.
 The site's location provides a rare opportunity for a unique economic redevelopment project that would complement and strengthen Oregon City's downtown and create a regionally-significant visitor amenity and historic tourist attraction to benefit the local economy. - Willamette Falls Locks: Support the repairing and reopening of the Willamette Falls Locks to restore river navigation to the Willamette River.